vippsas/vipps-login-api/vipps-login-api.md

 ### CIBA login flows information and activation
 The CIBA flows have been developed to support use-cases where authentication/registration does not start in a browser or an app.
 These flows are described [here](#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app).
 They are based on the CIBA OIDC standard https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html.

 The CIBA flows are reserved for special cases and needs to be specially enabled by Vipps for eligible sale units, instructions can be found at [Who can get access to CIBA flows and how?](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-ciba-flows-and-how).
 A sale unit can be set up with both ordinary Vipps Login and CIBA flows enabled and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.
+To ensure a consisten user experience on webpages and in apps it is not allowed to use the CIBA flows for such usecases.

 ### CIBA - complete login in the Vipps app